-The Nand2Tetris Software Suite contains all the tools and files necessary to complete all the projects described in this site and in the book.
-Once you download the nand2tetris software suite to your PC, there is no need to download anything else throughout the course.
+The Nand2Tetris Software Suite contains all the tools and files necessary to complete all the projects described in this site, and in the book The Elements of Computing Systems.
+Once you download the nand2tetris software suite to your PC, there is no need to download anything else throughout your Nand to Tetris learning experience.

 The software runs as is on Windows, Unix, and Mac OS.

-The software can be used freely and is protected by the GNU GPL (General Public License).
+The software can be used freely under the terms of the GNU GPL (General Public License).

 The software is open source.
-You If you wish to inspect/modify/extend the source code, see the bottom of this page.Download
+If you wish to inspect, modify, or extend the software, see the bottom of this page.Download

-(Note: we have recently updated the software suite; since the download file is new, some browsers may warn that "this file is not frequently downloaded and can be dangerous", or something like this.
-Please ignore this warning, and proceed to download and extract the zip file to your computer.)
+(Note: after we update the software, which happens now and then, there is a limited time period in which some browsers may warn that "this file is not frequently downloaded and can be dangerous", or something like this.
+Please ignore this warning, and proceed to download and extract the nand2tetris.zip file to your computer.)

 Mac users: after downloading, read this Setup Guide for Mac OS X, written by Yong Bakos.